vetras/1setpsomething/cmds.md

     kubectl get pods

-# Step 2 - Services
+# Step 2 - Our App

 Build the docker images and tag them with versions: